Effects of a 6-Month Yoga Program on Kidney Function and Quality of Life

 Management of chronic kidney disease is complicated by many things, such as fluid retention, anemia, and effects on multiple organs in the body.
 In India, where treatments can be too expensive and beyond the reach of the majority of the population, many have relied upon yoga as an alternative therapy.

-Yoga has been practiced in India for thousands of years, and includes changes in mental attitude, diet, and the practice of specific postures (asanas), breathing (pranayamas), and meditation.
-The exercises and postures of yoga are centered around strengthening and stretching muscle and increasing blood supply.
+Yoga has been practiced in India for thousands of years and includes changes in mental attitude, diet, and the practice of specific postures (asanas), breathing (pranayamas), and meditation.
+The exercises and postures of yoga are centered around strengthening and stretching muscles and increasing blood supply.

 Many research studies have shown that yoga can have a beneficial effect in cardiovascular disease, diabetes, cholesterol, and body weight.
 Yoga is also among the most studied of alternative therapies for blood pressure control.
 Currently, it is estimated that at least 15.8 million people in the United States (6.9% of Americans) practice yoga, which is being recommended by American health care providers as a means of improving health.
 Since both diabetes and hypertension are major causes of kidney disease, researchers thought to study the effects of yoga on people with chronic kidney disease.

-Researchers study its effects in chronic kidney disease
+Researchers study its effects on chronic kidney disease

 In India, 54 people with chronic kidney disease participated in a study, in which half of the participants were given yoga therapy, in addition to their blood pressure medications, water pills, and dialysis.
 They were observed and compared to the 25 people who were not given yoga therapy.
 After four people dropped out of the study, the remaining 50 were watched and monitored for 6 months.
 The participants in the yoga group were trained in specific body postures for kidneys, as well as breathing techniques, which were practiced regularly for at least 5 days a week for 40-60 minutes a day.